Fuel Budget Planner

 Practical Tips

-• Add a 10% buffer to your fuel budget to account for price spikes, detours, and idling time.
+- Add a 10% buffer to your fuel budget to account for price spikes, detours, and idling time.
+Use a rolling 13-week average of your actual fuel cost per mile as a more reliable budget baseline than national average diesel prices alone.

-• Consider seasonal fuel price patterns — diesel tends to be more expensive in winter due to heating oil demand.
+- Consider seasonal fuel price patterns — diesel tends to be more expensive in winter due to heating oil demand.
+Discuss this approach with experienced practitioners in your area, as local conditions and practices may affect how this advice applies to your situation.

-• Use fuel discount programs like Mudflap, TCS Fuel Card, or fleet cards to save $0.10-$0.40 per gallon.
+- Use fuel discount programs like Mudflap, TCS Fuel Card, or fleet cards to save $0.10-$0.40 per gallon.
+Stack fuel card discounts with location-based pricing strategies by filling up at stops where the card discount applies AND the base price is competitive.

-• Budget fuel as a percentage of gross revenue — if fuel exceeds 35% of revenue, you need to raise rates or improve efficiency.
+- Budget fuel as a percentage of gross revenue — if fuel exceeds 35% of revenue, you need to raise rates or improve efficiency.
+Keeping a written record of this information helps you make consistent, data-driven decisions over time rather than relying on memory alone.

 Frequently Asked Questions